raspberrypilearning/tree-life-simulator/en/step_4.md

 ## Count the trees

 Scientists monitor trees and wildlife.
-They record the cover (size), variety and health of the trees and surrounding areas.
-By doing this they can see the true impact of deforestation.
-Observations are taken from planes and satellites in the air as well as sensors and people on the ground.
-Using their findings people can see where extra measures are needed to protect trees for example the addition of fences around a forest to allow trees to thrive or employing more firefighters to help find and stop fires.
+They record the cover (size), variety, and health of the trees and surrounding areas.
+By doing this, they can see the true impact of deforestation.
+Observations are taken from planes and satellites in the air, as well as sensors and people on the ground.
+People can use their findings to see where extra measures are needed to protect trees.
+For example, the addition of fences around a forest to allow trees to thrive or the employment of more firefighters to help find and stop fires.

-In this step we'll monitor the trees in your simulation by using a variable to store the number of trees and reflect changes.
+In this step, you'll monitor the trees in your simulation through a variable that stores the number of trees and reflects changes.

 --- task ---

-Create a new variable to store the number of fully-grown trees.
+Create a new `variable`{:class="block3variables"} to store the number of fully grown trees.
 Call this variable `mature trees`{:class="block3variables"}.

 --- /task ---